This article is for anybody who has recently discovered they have a gluten allergy, gluten intolerance, or celiac

-I have put this gluten free guide together to help you get off to a great start!
+I have put this How to Go Gluten Free Guide together to help you get off to a great start!

 I remember the feelings of devastation and loss I experienced when I first discovered I had a gluten allergy.
 I know it is just FOOD, but the idea of living without it for the rest of your life is depressing!
 I didn’t really know where to start, but my health was so poor, I knew I had to at least try to make the change.

 The first few months were the most challenging, as I learned all the sneaky little places that gluten can hide.
 For example, who would have ever thought that Twizzlers were made with wheat?
 Not that Twizzlers are a huge part of my diet, but they have been my favorite candy since I was a kid.
 Oh, and Campbell’s Tomato Soup was another childhood favorite that I had to say goodbye to forever.

 In the beginning, all that I could think about was the foods I CAN’T eat anymore.
 I think that everyone reading this would agree that some of our favorite foods contain gluten.
 But everything got a lot easier for me once I realized all of the delicious food I still CAN eat.